Skip to main content

 This page lists the identifiers (ID) available in the selected data source for use in the univariate analysis or Multivariate Analysis.
 The user chooses:

 • Cell Line Set selects the data source.
-The user can choose: NCI60, CCLE, GDSC, CTRP or NCI/DTP SCLC (see Data Sources for more details).
+The user can choose: NCI60, CCLE, GDSC, CTRP or NCI/DTP SCLC (see Data Sources TAB for more details).

 • Select Data Type selects the data type to query.
 The options for this vary dependent on the source selected above, and appear in the x-Axis Data Type dropdown.
 See the Metadata tab for descriptions and abbreviations.